sbdrchauhan/python-DS-ML/10_SQL/README.md

 SELECT DATETIME('now', '-1 month');
 SELECT DATETIME('now', '+1 year');
 SELECT DATETIME('now', '+3 hours', '+27 minutes', '-1 day', '+3 years');

+/* to get the Year part from the DateTime object */
+/* We can use YEAR() function that takes in DateTime and returns Year part from it */ SELECT firstName, lastName, Year(BirthDate) AS BirthYear FROM myTable;
 ```

 ## Cheat-Sheet found from web: